The Real Lisbon Which You Should Add to Your Bucket List

 Like many other visitors, I noticed that some buildings in Lisbon are very neglected and rundown.

-Comparing to other European cities, Lisbon is relatively cheap when it comes to food and services.
-The public transport, namely trams, is the best way to navigate the city, especially its many hills.
-Can't say about shopping or night life, but I know that most visitors to Lisbon also opt in for day trips to Sintra, Cascais and Belem that can be easily reached by train.
+Compared to other European cities, Lisbon is relatively cheap when it comes to food and services.
+Public transport, namely trams, is the best way to navigate the city, especially its many hills.
+Can't say about shopping or nightlife, but I know that most visitors to Lisbon also opt for day trips to Sintra, Cascais and Belem which can be easily reached by train.
 Enjoy!

 You Might Also Like